chrisBirmingham/gryphon_nest/README.md

 The build command accepts these options:

 * compress: Creates compressed versions of text files.
-Intended for use with web servers that support sending compressed content directly such as nginx via it's [gzip_static module](https://nginx.org/en/docs/http/ngx_http_gzip_static_module.html).

-By default gzip compression is used but if the [brotli](https://github.com/miyucy/brotli) gem is installed, nest will also created a brotli compressed version.

 This options will only build compressed files for files that have been modified, use the force flag to compress everything.

 * force: Force (re)builds everything, skipping the file modification check.